gadese/ComputerVision_Implementations/ResNetv2/README.md

 ### Next work

 It would be interesting to see how the model fares on another dataset, such as MNIST.
-It would also be interesting to see if the original paper's proposed block sizes actually offer a better performance than what was achieved in this project.
+It would also be interesting to see if the original paper's suggested block sizes actually offer a better performance than what was achieved in this project.

 [20v2_acc]: https://github.com/gadese/ComputerVision_Implementations/tree/develop/ResNetv2/Resnet20v2_200epoch/Resnet20v2_200epoch_accuracy.png "ResNet20V2_accuracy"
 [20v2_loss]: https://github.com/gadese/ComputerVision_Implementations/tree/develop/ResNetv2/Resnet20v2_200epoch/Resnet20v2_200epochloss.png "ResNet20V2_loss"